 For each Trust Services Criteria the AICPA provides corresponding points of focus.
 For all five categories where the COSO principles apply, there are 61 criteria with approximately 300 points of focus.

 The points of focus provide important characteristics and help define controls for each criteria.
 Learn more about the focus points in our SOC Reports Overview.

-What Is the Benefit of a SOC 2 Examination, or Audit?
+What Is the Benefit of a SOC 2 Audit?

-SOC 2 examinations measure the effectiveness of internal controls related to five trust services categories.
+SOC 2 audits measure the effectiveness of internal controls related to five trust services categories.
 These reports can play an important role in: